 24.- Subliminal consumption encouraging.

 This is not a big issue; not at all.
-But I hate being treated like a child.
+But, as I say, I hate being treated like a child.
 When the phone runs on low battery, you get this warning: Don’t miss anything important.
 Charge your phone.

 Oh, please!
 Can’t they just say: your battery level is critical?
 Why the “don’t miss anything important” rubbish?
 But of course this goes in the same line as many other things about WP8: subtly brainwashing people for making them believe they have to

-be always online, so they can buy more, shop more, consume and make richer the rich.
+be always online, so they can buy more, shop more, consume and make richer the rich, and by the way spoil the environment.

 25.- SMS blocking misbehavour.